Pregnant in College: What You Need to Know

 How to Prepare Before You're on Campus

-One of the best ways to ease the transition back to college after giving birth is to make sure you feel prepared.
+One of the best ways to ease the transition to college is to make sure you feel prepared.
 If you are concerned about your access to contraceptives or other reproductive care while on campus, there are a number of ways you can ensure you have what's needed before arriving.

 Speak with your primary care provider or gynecologist before you make the journey to school about possible long-term contraceptive options like implants or intrauterine devices (IUDs).
 Depending on the type, these contraceptives can last and prevent pregnancy for three or more years.